 New Brock research examines forgetfulness in preschoolers

-In spite of their best intentions, three- and four-year-old kids often struggle with remembering what they were supposed to do.
+In spite of their best intentions, three- and four-year-old kids often struggle with remembering.
+They can’t remember what they were supposed to do.
+New University of Brock research examines forgetfulness in preschoolers.

-Prospective memory, or the memory of future intentions, is the focus of a new Brock University study by Caitlin Mahy, Assistant Professor in the Department of Psychology, and her research team, student Lydia Lavis and lab manager Amanda Krause.
+Prospective memory, or the memory of future intentions, is the focus of a new Brock University study by Caitlin Mahy.
+Caitlin is Assistant Professor in the Department of Psychology.
+Her research team, student Lydia Lavis and lab manager Amanda Krause.

 The researchers are exploring two possible reasons why children forget, and whether these reasons differ depending on a child’s age.

-“Our prediction is that three year olds fail to carry out their intentions because they forget what they had to do, whereas four year olds forget to carry out their intentions because they don’t detect the cue at the right time — but can still remember what they had to do.”
+“Our prediction is that three year olds fail to carry out their intentions.
+They forget what they had to do.
+Whereas, four year olds forget to carry out their intentions because they don’t detect the cue at the right time.
+But can still remember what they had to do.”

 Data collection was less controlled than in a lab, because of noise and distractions.
 But Mahy’s team found that the children were surprisingly focused.